 Below 15C is when the water temperature becomes very dangerous.
 In fact, cold water shock, which is the biggest cause of death in open water, is at its most extreme between 10C and 15C.
-To the unacclimatised, it causes total loss of control over your breathing, gasping and hyperventilation, and the rate at which your core temperature drops becomes rapid, and continues to drop for 30-40 minutes after you get out of the water (afterdrop) increasing the chances of becoming hypothermic.
+To the unacclimatised, it causes loss of control over your breathing, gasping and hyperventilation, raised heart rate and blood pressure, as the rate at which your temperature drops becomes rapid.
+Your core temperature also continues to drop for 30-40 minutes after you get out of the water (afterdrop) increasing the chances of becoming hypothermic.

 Below 5C is extremely cold.
 Below 4.4C, the water becomes painful -- the numbness in your hands and feet can be excruciating at this temperature.
 Again, you can expect to lose control of your breathing and your afterdrop will be even deeper.

 How do people do it?

 If it's so dangerous, how do people swim in water when the temperature is in single figures?
 The key is becoming acclimatised.
 This is when you get your body used to cold water by slowly, gently and progressively dipping in colder and colder water.
 The idea is that you start when the water is 15C or warmer and then you dip once or twice a week as the temperature drops.